We no longer test light bulbs. For more CHOICE recommendations, check out our top 50 product reviews.

 When CFLs first appeared, they usually had an "incandescent equivalent" guide on their packaging, to help consumers choose the right model (e.g. "equivalent to 60W").
 But incandescent equivalence is an imprecise measure of light output, and in any case incandescent light bulbs have been largely out of the market for many years, so it won't mean much to many people these days.

 Most lamps now state their light output in lumens (lm), which is more accurate and useful, as long as you know what the numbers mean.

-LED light bulbs, and CFLs to a lesser extent, may look pretty expensive (especially if you're old enough to remember buying incandescent globes for less than a dollar each).
+LED light bulbs may look pretty expensive, especially if you're old enough to remember buying incandescent globes for less than a dollar each.
 Are LED light bulbs worth the price?
 The short answer is yes.

 Here's a quick comparison of four light bulbs – LED, CFL, halogen and incandescent – and their costs for one year of use.
 We assume five hours' use per day and electricity price of 30c/kWh.
 These bulbs would be roughly equivalent in light output.

 - 10W LED: Price $5.
 Yearly energy use 18.25kWh.
 Running cost $5.48.

 - 12W CFL: Price $6.50.
 Yearly energy use 21.9kWh.
 Running cost $6.57.